bt3gl/building_blog/content/book_black_hat2.md

 ## A Simple Packet and its Headers

-The basic unit in a  network communication is the *packet*.
+The basic unit in network communication is the *packet*.
 So let's create one!

 Scapy builds packets by the *layers* and then by the *fields* in each layer.
 Each layer is nested inside the parent layer, represented by the **<** and **>** brackets.